 The accessory view is usually a navigational icon, such as a chevron, which would trigger a push navigation, or an information disclosure icon, which would bring up a model.
 It can also be used for actions, such as download.

-The most common variation, the Preview Object Cell variation is used to display a preview of an object.
+The Preview Object Cell variation is the most common variation.
+It is used to display a preview of an object.
 A chevron icon is used on the right to indicate a drill down to the complete content, usually as an Object page.
 The Preview variation is commonly found in the Overview, List Report, Worklist, and Object Floorplans.

 The Quick View Object Cell variation is used to display a simple object that doesn’t need a full Object page.
 Instead, an information disclosure icon is used on the right, which brings up a modal when tapped.
 In the modal, some more information for the object can be viewed and a few simple actions can be performed.
 The Quick View variation is commonly found in the Overview, Object, and Object Details Floorplans.

-The Action Object Cell variation is used to display an object that has a specific action associated with it, such as downloading a document.
-An icon is used on the right, indicating what the action is.
+The Single Action Object Cell variation is used to display an object that has a specific action associated with it, such as downloading a document or adding an item to your cart.
+An icon or button is used on the right, indicating what the action is.
 The Action variation is commonly found in the List Report Floorplan.

-The Display Object Cell variation is used to display complete information.
-Often that information is a detail of an Object and therefore, does not require any further drill down.
-The display variation is commonly found in the Object Details Floorplan.
+The Text Display Object Cell variation is used to display complete information where the cell expands in place.
+This variation should be used when it does not require any further drill down.
+There is a collapsed state and an expanded state that is triggered by tapping the ‘more/Less’ text.
+The default view is the collapsed state.
+This variation is commonly found in the Object Details Floorplan.

 When Edit Mode is triggered, users can select single or multiple object cells at once to perform an action such as delete, change status, etc.